-- 1. Stage 1 and 2 Requirements: - a.
-Satellite orbital characteristics (longitude for geostationary satellites, and apogee, perigee, and inclination for non-geostationary satellites). - b.
-Satellite transmitter maximum spectral power density for each transponder. - c.
-Earth station locations (city and state) within the US&P, and frequencies or frequency bands used at each. - 2.
-Stage 3 Requirements; In addition to satisfying all Stage 1 and 2 requirements the following data items are required for each Earth station transmitter and receiver site: - a.
-Frequencies or frequency bands and satellites accessed. - b.
-Coordinates. - c.
-Emission designator for each frequency or frequency band. - d.
-Maximum spectral power density and output power for each frequency or frequency band. - e.
-Antenna gain and beamwidth. - f.
-Minimum elevation angle of antenna main beam. - g.
-Range of azimuth angles. - h.
-Lowest total receiver noise temperature. - 3.
-Stage 3 Requirements; In addition to satisfying all Stage 1 and 2 requirements for each space station transmitter and receiver: - a.
+1. Stage 1 and 2 Requirements:

+a.
+Satellite orbital characteristics (longitude for geostationary satellites, and apogee, perigee, and inclination for non-geostationary satellites).

+b.
+Satellite transmitter maximum spectral power density for each emission designator for each frequency or frequency band.

+c.
+Earth station locations (city and state) within the US&P and earth station locations (city, country) outside US&P, and frequencies or frequency bands used at each.

+2. Stage 3 Requirements - In addition to satisfying all Stage 1 and 2 requirements the following data items are required for each Earth station transmitter and receiver site:

+a.
+Frequencies or frequency bands and satellites accessed.

+b.
+Coordinates of earth stations.

+c.
+Emission designator(s) for each frequency or frequency band.

+d.
+Maximum spectral power density and output power for each emission designator for each frequency or frequency band.

+e.
+Antenna gain and beamwidth.

+f.
+Minimum elevation angle of antenna main beam.

+g.
+Range of azimuth angles.

+h.
+Lowest total receiver noise temperature.3.

+3. Stage 3 Requirements - In addition to satisfying all Stage 1 and 2 requirements for each space station transmitter and receiver:

+- a.
 Frequency or frequency bands and interoperating earth stations. - b.
 Satellite orbital information. - c.
-Emission designator for each frequency or frequency band. - d.
-Peak power and spectral power density for each frequency or frequency band for transmitters. - e.
+Emission designator(s) for each frequency or frequency band.

+d.
+Peak power and spectral power density for each emissions designator for each frequency or frequency band for transmitters.

+e.
 Receiver noise temperature.

-- f.
-Transmitter antenna pattern (only if PFD limits are exceeded). - 4.
-Stage 4 Requirements; In addition to satisfying all Stage 3 requirements, the following data items are required for each earth station: - a.
-Horizon elevation angle diagram. - b.
-Antenna altitude above ground. - 5.
-Unclassified space systems which have not been waived from the requirements of international registration as described in Section 3.3, similar information must be prepared in specific formats and submitted to the SSS in accordance with instructions in Section 3.3.
-The data required by the SSS to satisfy the specifications in Appendix 4 of the ITU Radio Regulations for: - a.
-Advance Publication shall be submitted at the same time as the Stage 2 system review request; - b.
-Coordination and Notification data shall be submitted at the same time as Stage 3 system review requests. - 6.
-If any of the frequency bands proposed for the satellite network or system are subject to coordination under the ITU Radio Regulations, the simplified advance publication information for those bands, as set forth in Sub-Section IB of Article 9 of the Radio Regulations, cannot be used in lieu of 10.8.2 data.
+f.
+Transmitter antenna pattern (only if PFD limits are exceeded).

+4. Stage 4 Requirements; In addition to satisfying all Stage 3 requirements, the following data items are required for each earth station:

+a.
+Horizon elevation angle diagram.

+b.
+Antenna altitude above ground.

+5. For unclassified space systems which have not been waived from the requirements of international registration as described in Section 3.3, similar information must be prepared in specific formats and submitted to the SSS in accordance with instructions in Section 3.3.
+The data required by the SSS to satisfy the specifications in Appendix 4 of the ITU Radio Regulations for:

+a.
+Advance Publication must be submitted at the same time as the Stage 2 system review request;

+b.
+Coordination and Notification data must be submitted at the same time as Stage 3 system review requests.

+6. If any of the frequency bands proposed for the satellite network or system are subject to coordination under the ITU Radio Regulations, the simplified advance publication information for those bands, as set forth in Sub-Section IB of Article 9 of the Radio Regulations, cannot be used in lieu of 10.8.2 data.
 In those cases where the simplified advance publication information is required by the ITU, the simplified information as well as the 10.8.2 data must be submitted.